ria-ahyoung/medium-trends-daily/readme.md

 <br/>
 <h1><a href=https://medium.com/tag/nodejs/recommended target="_blank" rel="noopener noreferrer">NodeJS</a></h1>
 <h3>1.
-10 Node.js Heap-Snapshot Hunts That Actually Fix Leaks - <a href="https://medium.com/@bhagyarana80/10-node-js-heap-snapshot-hunts-that-actually-fix-leaks-aad90dbd2430?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Some talked about it, even recognising that this could be better discussed the following morning. - <a href="https://medium.com/@flipseptember102/some-talked-about-it-even-recognising-that-this-could-be-better-discussed-the-following-morning-d9311e8169de?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Bhagya Rana`**
+✍️ **posted by `Flip September`**

-<blockquote>A practical field guide to capturing, diffing, and interpreting Node.js heap snapshots — then landing real fixes.
+<blockquote>Still, even then, the ugly side, indeed the many ugly sides of that weakness, were being seen, while perhaps help was at hand, and on our…
 Continue reading on Medium »</blockquote>

 <h3>2.
-I Switched from Node.js to Spring Boot After 2 Years — Here’s Why You Should Too - <a href="https://javascript.plainenglish.io/i-switched-from-node-js-to-spring-boot-after-2-years-heres-why-you-should-too-df76c8508b10?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Devrim Ozcay`**

-<blockquote>Why Spring Boot outperformed Node.js for my projects in 2025 — and what developers should know before switching
-Continue reading on JavaScript in Plain English »</blockquote>

-<h3>3. ⚡ Node.js Tips & Tricks Every Developer Should Know ‍ - <a href="https://medium.com/@Sofia07/node-js-tips-tricks-every-developer-should-know-04d2bfa116b7?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+“I’ll not keep you,” I told the gnome, putting the money in his palm and reaching for the rail. - <a href="https://medium.com/@flipseptember101/ill-not-keep-you-i-told-the-gnome-putting-the-money-in-his-palm-and-reaching-for-the-rail-d08e8f04fd4e?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Sofia ✨`**
+✍️ **posted by `Flip September`**

-<blockquote>Node.js is one of the most popular backend runtimes, but many developers still use it like basic JavaScript without taking advantage of…
+<blockquote>McCord lent me a hand on my wrist.
+Then, when I stood squarely on the deck beside him, he appeared to forget my presence, leaned forward…
 Continue reading on Medium »</blockquote>

+<h3>3.
+8 Node.js Workers & Streams Patterns for High-Throughput Pipelines - <a href="https://medium.com/@connect.hashblock/8-node-js-workers-streams-patterns-for-high-throughput-pipelines-d8e6e6bedea7?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Hash Block`**

+<blockquote>Practical patterns to move millions of records per minute with low tail latency — without turning your code into a knot of callbacks.
+Continue reading on Medium »</blockquote>

 <h3>4.
-Como Fazer Upload de Arquivos para o Amazon S3 Usando Node.js e TypeScript - <a href="https://medium.com/@brunomestres/como-fazer-upload-de-arquivos-para-o-amazon-s3-usando-node-js-e-typescript-291ad1168d64?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Event Loop Under Load: What Happens at 10k Requests/Second - <a href="https://medium.com/interview-series/event-loop-under-load-what-happens-at-10k-requests-second-8ed02c1fa1fb?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Brunomestres`**
+✍️ **posted by `Pratik Rai`**

-<blockquote>Fazer upload de arquivos para a nuvem é uma tarefa comum em muitas aplicações modernas.
-O Amazon S3 é uma das soluções mais populares para…
+<blockquote>When people talk about Node.js performance, the conversation almost always circles back to the event loop.
-Continue reading on Medium »</blockquote>
+Continue reading on Interview Series »</blockquote>

 <h3>5.
-Advanced Node.js Series (Part 10): Advanced Topics & Case Studies - <a href="https://habtesoft.medium.com/advanced-node-js-series-part-10-advanced-topics-case-studies-eaba958c8276?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Understanding the Node.js Event Loop: A Comprehensive Guide - <a href="https://medium.com/@eric.lloyd.ochieng/understanding-the-node-js-event-loop-a-comprehensive-guide-39e5d04dabef?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `habtesoft`**
+✍️ **posted by `Eric Lloyd Ochieng`**

-<blockquote>Congratulations, you’ve made it to the final part of our journey!
-So far, we’ve explored the Node.js internals, built scalable APIs…
+<blockquote>Node.js, with its asynchronous and non-blocking architecture, has become a popular choice for building scalable and performant…
 Continue reading on Medium »</blockquote>

 <h3>6.
-A Complete Guide to Node.js: From Hello World to Scalable Apps - <a href="https://medium.com/@yasirunadeesha8/a-complete-guide-to-node-js-from-hello-world-to-scalable-apps-a05b1d303885?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+How I Integrated Alamofire with a Stripe Custom Account Setup for iOS - <a href="https://medium.com/@gauravkumarjaipur/how-i-integrated-alamofire-with-a-stripe-custom-account-setup-for-ios-b2b02d534508?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `yasiru nadeesha`**
+✍️ **posted by `Gaurav Tak`**

-<blockquote>In 2009, a software engineer named Ryan Dahl unveiled Node.js at the European JSConf, forever changing how developers build web…
+<blockquote>When building apps that handle payments, Stripe is often the go-to solution thanks to its developer-friendly APIs.
+In one of my recent iOS…
 Continue reading on Medium »</blockquote>

+<h3>7.
+15 Node.js Power Concepts You Can’t Afford to Ignore in 2025 ⚡ - <a href="https://javascript.plainenglish.io/15-node-js-power-concepts-you-cant-afford-to-ignore-in-2025-eeb9ece1f680?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Karuna`**

+<blockquote>Node.js isn’t just about writing quick Express APIs anymore.
+In 2025, it powers AI-driven apps, real-time systems, edge deployments, and…
+Continue reading on JavaScript in Plain English »</blockquote>

+<h3>8. ⚡ Node.js 2025 Deep Dive: Mastering Event Loop, Concurrency & Scaling for Real-World Applications - <a href="https://medium.com/@TheEnaModernCoder/node-js-2025-deep-dive-mastering-event-loop-concurrency-scaling-for-real-world-applications-b3a43f51a7be?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Ena Modern Coder`**

+<blockquote>Node.js has been a game-changer in backend development for over a decade.
+Its non-blocking I/O model and event-driven architecture make it…
+Continue reading on Medium »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/web-development/recommended target="_blank" rel="noopener noreferrer">Web Development</a></h1>
 <h3>1.
-Do We Even Need Async Frameworks After Structured Concurrency? - <a href="https://niranjanpanwar.medium.com/do-we-even-need-async-frameworks-after-structured-concurrency-e84a0b5ea543?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Get a FREE Branded AI-Powered Chatbot for Your Website! - <a href="https://medium.com/@market.minds/get-a-free-branded-ai-powered-chatbot-for-your-website-9a7493ab275e?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Niranjan Panwar`**

-<blockquote>Short answer: No — not totally.
- Longer answer: structured concurrency fixes a lot of the headaches that made async code hard to reason… Continue reading on Medium »</blockquote>

-<h3>2.  vs : What’s the Difference Between Mobile and Web Apps? — A QA Perspective - <a href="https://medium.com/@miraclebro89757/vs-whats-the-difference-between-mobile-and-web-apps-a-qa-perspective-d4cd09097eed?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Yanming Zhai`**
+✍️ **posted by `MARKETMINDS`**

-<blockquote>When we test applications, it’s easy to think “an app is an app.”
-But mobile apps and web apps live in very different architectures and…
+<blockquote>Supercharge your website with a FREE AI chatbot that engages visitors, answers questions instantly, and boosts conversions 24/7.
+This…
 Continue reading on Medium »</blockquote>

+<h3>2.
+React useState Anti-Patterns Every Reviewer Should Flag - <a href="https://javascript.plainenglish.io/react-usestate-anti-patterns-every-reviewer-should-flag-52f41742cd16?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Juan Andrés Leiva`**

+<blockquote>From duplicated state to broken hooks — how to spot and fix the most common useState mistakes in React pull requests.
+Continue reading on JavaScript in Plain English »</blockquote>

 <h3>3.
-How I Saved $30 a Month by Replacing My Expo Subscription with GitHub Actions - <a href="https://javascript.plainenglish.io/how-i-saved-30-a-month-by-replacing-my-expo-subscription-with-github-actions-69dd0815de61?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+AI Integration in Web Development: A Complete Guide for Businesses - <a href="https://medium.com/predict/ai-integration-in-web-development-a-complete-guide-for-businesses-b6f407469f0c?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Declan Bengtson`**
+✍️ **posted by `Deepak- AI developer`**

-<blockquote>For a while, I was paying $30 per month for an Expo subscription.
-The main reason?
-Access to Expo’s cloud build system.
-But there was a…
+<blockquote>AI has become a transformative force in the web development landscape, moving beyond a futuristic concept to an essential tool for…
-Continue reading on JavaScript in Plain English »</blockquote>
+Continue reading on Predict »</blockquote>

 <h3>4.
-JavaScript Algorithms Explained: Clear, Practical, and Powerful - <a href="https://medium.com/@kaklotarrahul79/javascript-algorithms-explained-clear-practical-and-powerful-2b5e248cc4ec?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Introduction to JavaScript: First Thought Principles - <a href="https://medium.com/@gauravkmaurya09/introduction-to-javascript-first-thought-principles-f8f44bff68e9?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Rahul Kaklotar`**
+✍️ **posted by `Gaurav Maurya`**

-<blockquote>What Are Algorithms and Why Do They Matter in JavaScript?
+<blockquote>When we think about the web today, it’s almost impossible to imagine it without JavaScript.
+Every button you click, every dropdown that…
 Continue reading on Medium »</blockquote>

 <h3>5.
-State in the URL in React: Best Practices for Cleaner State Management - <a href="https://medium.com/@deepakmardi/state-in-the-url-in-react-best-practices-for-cleaner-state-management-12cc296e046f?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Deepak Mardi`**

-<blockquote>Learn how to manage state in React the right way by storing it in the URL.
-Improve UX with shareable links, persistent filters
-Continue reading on Medium »</blockquote>

-<h3>6.
-We paid $300k for a domain  and started building.
-Here’s what’s happening. - <a href="https://medium.com/@filip_57450/we-paid-300k-for-a-domain-and-started-building-heres-what-s-happening-0e63de8dfa9a?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Filip Rogic`**

-<blockquote>Noticing a pattern in all available online invoice creation tools — that most of them essentially remain at MVP level for their entire…
-Continue reading on Medium »</blockquote>

-<h3>7.
-How enrolling in Univelcity’s Python/Django course is the first step in my plan to build… - <a href="https://medium.com/@cosmasonyekwelu/how-enrolling-in-univelcitys-python-django-course-is-the-first-step-in-my-plan-to-build-b0eb110e19d1?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Volume is often misunderstood
+Some think it’s just about inflating numbers but real traders know… - <a href="https://niphemempire.medium.com/volume-is-often-misunderstood-some-think-its-just-about-inflating-numbers-but-real-traders-know-33d197c53e4c?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Cosmas Onyekwelu`**
+✍️ **posted by `Niphemempire`**

-<blockquote>For a long time, I’ve been fascinated by the worlds of finance and technology, not as separate entities, but as a combined force fintech.
+<blockquote>With Orbitt, silence fades fast as volume drives confidence and steady traction.
 Continue reading on Medium »</blockquote>

 <br/>